 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

 Olearia pannosa subsp. pannosa is conventionally accepted (CHAH 2013).
-The subspecies is endemic to South Australia (SA) (CHAH 2013; Smith et al. 2004) and is not included in the NSW flora census (The Royal Botanic Gardens and Domain Trust 2013) or the Victorian flora census (Walsh & Stajsic 2007).
+The subspecies is endemic to South Australia (SA) (CHAH 2013; Smith et al. 2004), however, it is not included in the NSW flora census (The Royal Botanic Gardens and Domain Trust 2013) or the Victorian flora census (Walsh & Stajsic 2007).
 Previous treatments of the subspecies suggested that it occurred in NSW (Cooke 1986b; Cropper 1993; Pokbe 2007) and Victoria (Cropper 1993; Pokbe 2007).

 Olearia pannosa subsp. cardiophylla occurs in Victoria and SA (CHAH 2013; Hills et al. 2003; Smith et al. 2004).